 9. Not Applying App Optimization Techniques

-Unoptimized apps are always a lost scenario and there’s hardly any chance of them rising with the newer waves of applications flooding the coast every minute.
+Unoptimized apps are always a lost scenario and there’s hardly any chance of them rising with the newer waves of applications flooding the coast every minute, and eventually, they add to the list of mobile app failures.
 App optimization is methodological approach and must be carried out cautiously lest it might backfire.
 Even Apple uses small but interesting descriptions about its apps so that the users are able to make an intelligent selection.

 To know more about App Optimization read our blog https://www.netsolutions.com/insights/app-store-optimization/